richhollis/swagger-docs/README.md

 Thanks to jdar, fotinakis, stevschmid, ldnunes and all of our contributors for making swagger-docs even better.

 ## Contributing

+When raising a Pull Request please ensure that you have provided good test coverage for the request you are making.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)